The Imaging Rescue Study | Bracken Case Study

 1 Study integrity preserved

-What Made This Difficult
+What Made This So Difficult

 Transferring thousands of images and processes from one vendor to a new one under strict regulatory oversight